Urine: Textiles

-Animal repellent
+Olfactory communication

-The urine of predator species is often used as a repellent against their prey species.
-Urine plays a role in interspecific communication, since it contains semiochemicals that can act as kairomones.
+Urine plays a role in olfactory communication, since it contains semiochemicals that act as pheromones.
+The urine of predator species often contains kairomones that serve as a repellent against their prey species.

 History

 The fermentation of urine by bacteria produces a solution of ammonia; hence fermented urine was used in Classical Antiquity to wash cloth and clothing, to remove hair from hides in preparation for tanning, to serve as a mordant in dying cloth, and to remove rust from iron.
 Ancient Romans used fermented human urine (in the form of lant) to cleanse grease stains from clothing.
 The emperor Nero instituted a tax (vectigal urinae) on the urine industry, continued by his successor, Vespasian.
-The Latin saying Pecunia non olet ('money doesn't smell') is attributed to Vespasian – said to have been his reply to a complaint from his son about the unpleasant nature of the tax.
+The Latin saying Pecunia non olet ('money does not smell') is attributed to Vespasian – said to have been his reply to a complaint from his son about the unpleasant nature of the tax.
 Vespasian's name is still attached to public urinals in France (vespasiennes), Italy (vespasiani), and Romania (vespasiene).

 Alchemists spent much time trying to extract gold from urine, which led to discoveries such as white phosphorus by German alchemist Hennig Brand when distilling fermented urine in 1669.
 In 1773 the French chemist Hilaire Rouelle discovered the organic compound urea by boiling urine dry.